PCOL/RestClientGenerator/README.md

 Attributes are used to define a methods behaviours:

-The http method attributes from Microsoft.AspNetCore.Mvc such as [HttpGet], [HttpPut], [HttpPost], and [HttpDelete] can be used to define the requests HttpMethod type.
+_RestClientGenerator_ provides a set of attributes that can be use to define the `HttpMethod` type:

-_RestClientGenerator_ also provides its own set of attributes as well:

 * `PostAttribute` - Specifies that the request has a POST method.
 * `GetAttribute` - Specifies that the request has a GET method.